Authored By :

 Last Updated :

-Some time ago, a member of our now-defunct EDGE mailing list asked me a question regarding some quotes that are found in the Gospel Of Thomas.
-After reading his comment, my mind was immediately filled with a variety of verses which I proceeded to use to answer his inquiry.
-Realizing that others may have also read the Gospel of Thomas, and that they may likewise have similar questions, I decided to present my response in this current article.
+After reading my friend's comment, my mind was immediately filled with a variety of Bible verses which I proceeded to use to answer his inquiry.
+Realizing that others may have also read the Gospel of Thomas, and that they may likewise have similar questions, I decided to present my response in this current series.
 Following then is a direct quote from this person's message:

 ----- Begin Quote -----